What Is a Master’s Degree in Political Management?

 But when it comes to electoral politics, a description that virtually everyone can agree on is that it requires management and a keen understanding of what it takes to effectuate certain principles, value systems and policy stances for society, whether at the macro (national) or micro (state, local) level.

 This is where a Master’s in Political Management at the George Washington University (GW) can be of tremendous value.
-The following will delve into some of the specifics of what it means to get a political management degree, how it differs from political science and public policy and what makes the Graduate School of Political Management (GSPM) at GW stand out, giving graduates a leg up on the competition once they enter the political arena, whether in the nation’s capital or someplace closer to home.
+The following will delve into some of the specifics of what it means to get a political management degree, how it differs from political science and public policy and what makes the Graduate School of Political Management (GSPM) at GW stand out, readying graduates for the political arena, whether in the nation’s capital or someplace closer to home.

 What is political management?